 It's really interesting.
-We also know that, you know, Gatehouse as a state of sector kind of year on year shows that managers are a very trustworthy source of communication, but ambassadors kind of add to that.
+We also know that Gatehouse as a state of sector, year on year shows that managers are a very trustworthy source of communication, but ambassadors kind of add to that.
 What's the subtle nuance between the two?

 Jonathan Davies: Okay, so the case is clear for Internal Comms, we need to start making more use of them.
 I mean, it doesn't get more obvious than this, I suppose, but now here's the thing: you work in a 10 thousands people global corporation, or for that matter, a 200 person company with three offices spread out in the same country.
 How do you even go about finding those ambassadors?
 Where do we start?

-And if we're first to know something, we quite like that power.
-So I think an opportunity to have their voice heard, to shape new projects, to be seen as an expert or a leader, to be the first to know something.
+If we're first to know something, we quite like that power.
+I think an opportunity to have their voice heard, to shape new projects, to be seen as an expert or a leader, to be the first to know something.
 I think those are benefits that really will appeal to the type of people we want to get involved as ambassadors.

-So there needs to be a leader who is engaged, who is leading the way and we need to reward people for their dedication and taking part.
+There needs to be a leader who is engaged, who is leading the way and we need to reward people for their dedication and taking part.
 It's no good asking people to do something extra if they're not going to see any gain or benefit from that.
-So it's about reward systems.
+It's about reward systems.
 It's about recognizing contribution, celebrating commitments.

-Jonathan Davies: So would you then see if we have a look at the kind of what's in it for them factor?
+Jonathan Davies: Would you then see if we have a look at the kind of what's in it for them factor?

 And be able to use that pilot as a way to show the business that this actually works and it does bring real benefits.
 I think advisory boards are great.
 I think if a company, any company is going through change, which it should do, most of the time companies need to always be evolving, otherwise they go backwards.

-So it may be informal coaching, as you mentioned, it may be a more formal program that you want to bring in, of presentation skills or empathic listening, or just general skills in communication.
-And I think, you know, there are some great examples of other companies who do that kind of thing.
+It may be informal coaching, as you mentioned, it may be a more formal program that you want to bring in, of presentation skills or empathic listening, or just general skills in communication.
+I think, there are some great examples of other companies who do that kind of thing.

 Jonathan Davies: Amazing.
-So we know how to kind of find the ambassadors.
+We know how to find the ambassadors.
 We know how to sort of stimulate these ambassadors and get them on our side.
 Now here's the thing, this is a big time investment for us as an Internal Communicator and product proxy, that means that the CEO is paying our salary to do something.
-So we need to, you know, one thing that we as Internal Communicators need to be a little bit better at is justifying the time we spent versus the outcome it will have on the business.
-So let's talk numbers.
+One thing that we as Internal Communicators need to be a little bit better at is justifying the time we spent versus the outcome it will have on the business.
+Let's talk numbers.
 What's the business case for ambassadors?